The Spring 2024 Survey is Coming Up!

 11. Enter bird counts into a database using a computer.

-What We’ll Do: Count shorebirds at sites across Utah.
-Each group has a team leader and will cover one site.
+What We’ll Do: Count shorebirds & White-faced Ibis at survey areas across Utah.
+Each group has a team lead and will cover one survey area.

 What to Wear: Appropriate clothing for the weather conditions, sun protection, muck boots or shoes that can get wet, and sunglasses.